rduan1228/rduan1228/README.md

 ### 👉 KnoWhiz Landing Page

-<h4>A responsive landing page built during my internship at Knowwhiz using React, JavaScript, and CSS.
-It highlights the brand and key features with a clean, user-friendly design.</h4>
+A responsive landing page built during my internship at Knowwhiz using React, JavaScript, and CSS.
+It highlights the brand and key features with a clean, user-friendly design.

 [![Watch the video](https://img.youtube.com/vi/XzQUHhrlAA8/0.jpg)](https://youtu.be/XzQUHhrlAA8?si=KBxj8bfzf0VnBk7g)

 ### 👉 Flap-a-bear

-<h4>Ranked 1st out of 21 teams in the interactive media track with “Flap-a-bear,” an immersive game educating players about space debris, utilizing Arduino-based controls and Processing.
+Ranked 1st out of 21 teams in the interactive media track with “Flap-a-bear,” an immersive game educating players about space debris, utilizing Arduino-based controls and Processing.
 In this game, you are an astronaut navigating the space while collecting space debris.
-Players have the ability to control the astronaut's position by interacting with an Arduino-based control system.</h4>
+Players have the ability to control the astronaut's position by interacting with an Arduino-based control system.

 [![Watch the video](https://img.youtube.com/vi/EVi_R4rAVEo/0.jpg)](https://www.youtube.com/watch?v=EVi_R4rAVEo)